patd0tjs/FT-blogging-website/README.md

 #### Requirements:
    1. Use Laravel, or any PHP Framework you know for front-end
-   2. You are free to use any front-end framework but blade will is okay.
+   2. You are free to use any front-end framework but just blade is okay as well.
    3. Personal github/gitlab should be used.

 #### Stories